 Unbranded and Unclaimed, Pacific Wild Horse Club (2016)

 Unbranded and Unclaimed will include four facilitated discussions about the historical and cultural context of wild horses, natural resource use and herd management, and considering solutions around wild horse adoptions and population control.
 The program will also include two community learning field trips and events at the annual Mustang Awareness Day.
-Participants in this series of programs will consider questions such as the following: What, if any, are our responsibilities to the wild horses of Oregon?
-What is the value of public land, and who gets to decide how we use it?
+Participants in this series of programs will consider questions such as: 1) What, if any, are our responsibilities to the wild horses of Oregon?; and, 2) What is the value of public land, and who gets to decide how we use it?

 The programs are intended to give the larger community—including members of the public, natural resource professionals, equine professionals, historians, nonprofit organizations, tribes, and government entities—opportunities to learn about and address the pressing matters of herd and land management through active participation and communication with a wide variety of perspectives.